sketch-hq/sketch-assistant-core-rules/README.md

 ## Usage

-TODO: Link to documentation about creating assistants, and extending from assistants here.
+TODO: Link to documentation about creating Assistants, and extending from Assistants here.

 ## Related Assistants

-TODO: Link to other official Assistants that extend this one
+TODO: Link to other official Assistants that extend this one.

 ## Available rules